Stuycs-K/final-project-09-nudelman-ben-vesialou-kirill/WORKLOG.md

 Updated networking portion of the code so that the user inputs a filename and the properly encoded information is sent through the network.

+### 6/8 and 6/9

+Fixed many of the functions to properly store bytes and byte arrays instead of ints, and fixed the broken socket issue in the networking.

 ## Kirill Vesialou

 ### 05/23